awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    Output:

    ```
-   amazon-k8s-cni:1.8.x-eksbuild.y
+   amazon-k8s-cni:v1.8.0
    ```

-   In this example output, the Amazon VPC CNI add\-on version is *`1.8.x-eksbuild.y`*, which is earlier than the latest patch for minor version `1.9`\.
+   In this example output, the Amazon VPC CNI add\-on version is *1\.8\.0*, which is earlier than the latest version listed in the `[Changelog](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/CHANGELOG.md)` on GitHub\.

-1. Use the appropriate command below to update your Amazon VPC CNI add\-on version to the latest patch for minor version `1.9`\.
-You can view the [latest patch version](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/config/v1.9/aws-k8s-cni.yaml#L160) on GitHub\.
-If you have a cluster with version 1\.18 or later and are using the the Amazon VPC CNI Amazon EKS add\-on, then to update the add\-on, see [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on)\.
+1. Use the appropriate command below to update your Amazon VPC CNI add\-on to the latest minor and patch version available\.
+Replace `1.9` with the latest minor version from the `[Changelog](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/CHANGELOG.md)` on GitHub\.
+The manifest installs the latest patch version \(for example, `.0`\) for the minor version that you specify\.
 **Important**
 Any changes you've made to the add\-on's default settings on your cluster can be overwritten with default settings when applying the new version of the manifest\.
 To prevent loss of your custom settings, download the manifest, change the default settings as necessary, and then apply the modified manifest to your cluster\.
 You should only update one minor version at a time\.
-For example, if your current version is 1\.7 and you want to update to 1\.9, you should update to 1\.8 first, then update to 1\.9\.
+For example, if your current minor version is `1.7` and you want to update to `1.9`, you should update to `1.8` first, then update to `1.9`\.
    + China \(Beijing\) \(`cn-north-1`\) or China \(Ningxia\) \(`cn-northwest-1`\)

      ```